Dec 7, 2017 | Atlanta, GA

 I’ve always loved Atlanta, so the opportunity to go to school in the best city ever and pursue an engineering degree from the best school ever was what originally led me to Georgia Tech.

 I got into engineering with the notion that I could make current processes better.
-I actually started as a material science engineer with the notion that that’s how I would do that, but then I discovered ISyE and realized it was exactly what I want to do.
+I actually started as a materials science engineer with the notion that that’s how I would do that, but then I discovered ISyE and realized it was exactly what I want to do.

 What is WREK Radio?